kit-data-manager/Data-Collections-Explorer-Graph/graph/legacy/README.md

 ## Transformation Rules

+The original dataset in `Repositories.csv` is imported into the graph using the Cellfie plugin in Protégé.
 Cellfie transformation rules are saved as JSON files.
+The syntax for these rules is explained in the [MappingMaster wiki](https://github.com/protegeproject/mapping-master/wiki/MappingMasterDSL).

 These are the current transformation rules:
 - Import the Hosting Institution as an Individual of Type Host and sets the hostsService object property.
 - Import the Service as an Individual of Type Service and set object properties hasSubjectArea and isHostedBy, as well as data properties hasAPI, hasDatasetSizeLimit, hasServiceURL and isOpenAccess.